 The products recommended here contain affiliate links and African Vibes may earn some commission if you purchase through them.
 However, we always recommend only products that we have used or trust.

 #1.
 Low Bun + Braids

 This cool hairstyle for African American girls gives a flash of your natural hair and a display of beautiful big braids and a low bun.
 It is a neat way of dressing short hair.
-At the front, the hairstyle almost resembles the crown braid.
-This look is entirely different behind.
+At the front, the hairstyle almost resembles the crown braid but presents an entirely different look from behind.
 You get an amazing look either way.

 #2.
 Big Five-Strand Braids + Underlying Small Braids

 Braid is a popular hairstyle that never goes out of style.
 Different unique patterns can be crafted with braids.
 One such pattern is combining jumbo braids and smaller ones.
 The combination also means that it takes a shorter time to crank out this look.

 Call it having the best of both worlds and you will not be wrong.
 To accomplish this hairstyle, you will need hair extensions and decorating hair rings.
 If properly done, you can wear this hair for over four weeks without losing its glow.

 The short coil is another cool hairstyle for African American girls.
 Even though no-fuss literally refers to the absence of accessories, the hairstyle gives a sassy and lively look.